 - Salt & Pepper

-- Continue to cook the remaining fritters in the same manner.
+- Remove to a heated platter and continue to cook the remaining pancakes in the same manner.